dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/basics/mqtt-advanced.rst

 Callbacks
 ---------

-``HAMqtt`` class exposes some useful callbacks that you can bind to.
+:doc:`HAMqtt </documents/api/core/ha-mqtt>` class exposes some useful callbacks that you can bind to.
 Please take a look at the example below.

 ::